Muhammadu Buhari: Alleged militarization

-Buhari has faced a lot of criticism in office.
+Buhari faced a lot of criticism in office.
 In 2019 his government came under widespread criticism over the unfair treatment of US-based Social Activist Sowore during his trial, despite the court granting him bail.
 This move was largely condemned, with Sowore himself stating that Buhari had violated his civic space.
-In December 2019, Nigeria's Newspaper Giants: PUNCH stated that henceforth they would addressed Buhari's administration as a "regime" and subsequently address him as "General Buhari" as his military-like administration was a far cry from democracy.
+In December 2019, the Nigerian newspaper Punch stated that henceforth they would address Buhari's administration as a "regime" and subsequently address him as "General Buhari" as his military-like administration was a far cry from democracy.
 They insisted that he was a 'military dictator', a move that was greeted with mixed receptions on social media.

 COVID-19 pandemic

 Following the outbreak of the COVID-19 pandemic in Nigeria, Buhari established a Presidential Task Force for the control of the virus in the country.
 On 23 March, Buhari's chief of staff Abba Kyari tested positive for COVID-19 sparking fears that Buhari may have been infected, it was later revealed that Buhari tested negative.
 On 30 March, Buhari announced a two-week lockdown on major cities Abuja, Lagos and Ogun.

 On 14 October, the presidential task force on COVID-19 warned about a potential second wave "if the guidelines and protocols are not adhered to strictly".